nodweb/systemupdate-web/docs/WINDOWS_SETUP.md

   docker pull testcontainers/ryuk:0.8.1
   ```
 - If networking is flaky, toggle Docker Desktop WSL integration off/on and restart Docker Desktop.

+ - If networking is flaky, toggle Docker Desktop WSL integration off/on and restart Docker Desktop.

 ### Quick pytest commands (Windows PowerShell)